 I got a job as assistant to the gallery director (who wasn't and artist or cared much for it).
 I was also the director of the Artist-In-Residence program, a job that fell in my lap because, in an artist village, no one wanted to deal with the flaky artists.
 Go figure!
 An artist village full of flaky artists!
 What a surprise!
 I became the liaison between the administration and the artists.
 It was a job made in heaven.
 I had a ton of fun and gained the trust of the artists.
 I resolved most of their issues and created cultural exchanges between Dominican and foreign artists.
 The blending of ideas, art and culture between artists from all over the world and Dominican artists was one of the major achievements of the village.
 I may not be remembered for this and I didn't get any of the credit, but a lot of my ideas were used and I had the best experience of my life.
 I took the artists on excursions around the country and they loved it.
 Up to the mountains, the north coast, and around the south east.
 We called it color scouting.
 I introduced foreign artists to Dominican artists, and all sorts of cultural exchanges ensued.
 I know a lot of artists benefited from their experience in Altos, and I am proud to have helped.

 Because of the need to advertise all the events at the village, I became the first Graphic Designer in Altos de Chavón.
 We didn't have much money, but I had my father's drafting table and all the passion in the world.
 It all started with Aurelio Grisanty creating silkscreened posters for his exhibit.
 I found out there was a silkscreen studio in the village.
 No one else was using it, except for the artists that wanted to play with it.
 So, I started pulling limited edition silkscreened invitations and posters for all the gallery exhibits, concerts, fairs, and parties in the village.
+This was pre-computer so they were all hand made.
 Half of the posters would be used to advertise the event, the other would be sold in the local gift shop and would pay for the production, materials, and more.
 The posters became a novelty on their own.
 People started collecting them by purchasing them at the village, or stealing them from the light poles around the cities where the events were being advertised.
 The fact is that the posters helped to sell all the events and the invitations got people to the gallery openings.
 I am always surprised and delighted to still see whole collections of the posters framed and displayed on the walls of restaurants, hotels, shops around the island.
 There were even articles in a few US magazines about the fabulous posters coming out of Altos de Chavón back in the 80s.

 Even now I have fond memories of the time I spent in Altos.
 It was the early 1980s.
 I was 30 and alone for the first time in my life.
 I had never had a "real" job – other than I was an artist – never been on my own, never made any decisions for myself.
 I was a woman raised in a Latin family.
 This meant the you lived at your parent's home and obeyed them until the day they got married, even if this meant 40 years old.
 So, I went from my parent's house, to my husband's house, to being on my own, at 30, with a two year old daughter.
 Very scary.
 But, I was lucky enough to land in the most magical of place to work out my demons and get over my divorce.